miguelmarcondesf/activerecord-tenanted/GUIDE.md

 Documentation outline:

-  - configuring either tenant-by-subdomain or a tenant-by-root-path-element
-  - fragment cache disambiguation
-  - global id disambiguation
-  - invalid characters in a tenant name
+  - invalid characters in a tenant name (which is database-dependent)
     - and how the application may want to do additional validation (e.g. ICANN subdomain restrictions)
   - `#tenant` is a readonly attribute on all tenanted model instances
   - `.current_tenant` returns the execution context for the model connection class
-- talk a bit about busted assumptions about shared state
-  - database ids are no longer unique
-  - global ids are no longer global
-  - cache is no longer global
-  - cable channels are no longer global
-  - jobs are no longer global
 - and what we do in this gem to help manage that "current tenant" state
 - logging
   - SQL query logs